#LIVE2.0 #Review

 The central vision of the eye is the vision that is formed at the center of the eye.
 This vision is the responsibility of the posterior of the retina, known as the macula.
 The macula is the photosensitive layer of the retina, which features high concentrations of photoreceptor cells that detect light and can send signals to the brain.
 The brain, along with other visual information, interprets these signals into images.

 The central vision is our ability to see things straight ahead and with sharp detail, allowing a person to view shapes, colors, and details that are right in front of them.
 An example scenario would be the front view you have while driving, or seeing people’s faces while interacting.
-Central Vision is also dubbed as the Foveal Vision, as images are formed on the center of the field of vision.
+Central Vision is also dubbed as the Foveal Vision, as images are formed at the center of the field of vision.

 The peripheral vision or indirect vision is the side vision of the eye that allows an individual to view the objects around them, without the need to turn their head or move their eyes.
 Peripheral vision helps view objects and scenes that lie outside of the central vision.
 This type of vision is the result of different nerve cells and rods located outside of the macula.
 As compared to animals, humans have a limited peripheral view.
 A normal visual field for a person covers 170 degrees around, while peripheral vision covers 100 degrees of this field.